Linear turnpike theorem: Proof of Theorem

 and thus $\frac{1}{\varphi(k)}\hat y_k(s)\rightarrow\bar y(s)$ almost everywhere on $[0,1]$ with $\bar y(s)=s\, g(\bar x^\infty,\bar u^\infty)$ and $g(\bar x^\infty,\bar u^\infty)=\bar d^\infty$.
 The lemma is proved. \end{proof}

 \paragraph{First improvement by bootstrap.} Lemma \ref{lem_strict1} alone does not imply that, for instance, $t\mapsto x^{T_k}(t)$ converges to $\bar x^\infty$ uniformly on $[\varepsilon,T-\varepsilon]$ for any $\varepsilon>0$ fixed (one could a priori have ``sliding bumps").
-This much stronger convergence property is however true and is obtained by bootstrapping again with the estimates \eqref{linear_turnpike_estimates_lemma} stated in Lemma \ref{lem_local_turnpike}.
+This much stronger convergence property is however true and is obtained by bootstrapping again with the estimates \eqref{linear_turnpike_estimates_prop} given by Proposition \ref{prop_sensitivity_dyn}.
 The main restriction in Lemma \ref{lem_strict1} comes from the full Lebesgue measure subset $C_\varphi$ depending on $\varphi$; we start with the following lemma, showing that we can take $s=1$ in the convergence of $x^{T_k}(\cdot)$, independently of $\varphi$.

 \begin{lemma} Let $\varphi:\N^*\rightarrow\N^*$ be a function such that $\varphi(k)\leq T_k/2$ for every $k\in\N^*$ and $\varphi(k)\rightarrow+\infty$ as $k\rightarrow+\infty$.
 Considering a subsequence of $(T_k)_{k\in\N^*}$ if necessary, we have